-If you’ve been searching for maintenance management software, no doubt you’ve come across the term CMMS.
-What is a CMMS?
 CMMS is an acronym for computerized maintenance management system or computerized maintenance management software.
-Though CMMS is used to describe the category of software designed for maintenance management, it also refers to the software itself.
-To better understand this, let’s break down each word in the CMMS acronym:
+Though CMMS is used to describe the software category, it also refers to the software itself.
+To better understand CMMS meaning; let’s break down each word in the acronym:

-- Maintenance – Care or upkeep of machinery or property.
+- Maintenance – Care or upkeep of machinery and property

 - Assets and equipment